Baha Bank$ is shaking things up in the music industry - Rolling Out

 What three artists would you say have influenced your style and how?

-I love the queen Nicki of course, she showed me that you can be sexy and still the most powerful in a world of men.
-I love MIA, her music is a really good blend.
-She stays true to her rap element, but she keeps it swaggy with the popish feel. once It really helped me get out of my box of just making “rap” music.
+I love the queen, Nicki [Minaj], of course.
+She showed me that you can be sexy and still the most powerful in a world of men.
+I love MIA.
+Her music is a really good blend.
+She stays true to her rap element, but she keeps it swaggy with the popish feel.
+It really helped me get out of my box of just making “rap” music.
 I love Jill Scott.
 I grew up listening to her a lot because of my mother.

 Talk about your collaboration with Chance.
 How did that come about?

-Flip the page to read more about Baha Bank$ and check out the video for her song “Shake Dat A$$.”
+Flip the page to read more about Baha Bank$ and check out her video to “Shake Dat A$$.”